uselesstechjunks/leetcode/docs/source/ml/basics.rst

 Explicit assumption from a model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::
-	* In linear regression approach, we explicitly assume that the estimator is linear in :math:`X_j`s.
+	* In linear regression approach, we explicitly assume that the estimator is linear in :math:`X_j`.
 	* In this case, :math:`f(x)=\mathbb{E}_{Y|X}[Y|X=x]\approx\x^T\beta`

 Classification